-Investments in subsidiaries recognised in the statement of financial position are comprised of the Company's investment in MFS Singapore, MFS Japan, MFS Luxembourg, and MIL U.K. As discussed in Note 3, investments in subsidiaries are accounted for at cost in accordance with AASB 127.
-In addition, the Company elected to measure the initial carrying amount of each investment is subsidiary equal to their estimated fair value as of the date of the MFS Reorganisation as determined using an allocated formula market value methodology described in Note 4.
+Investments in subsidiaries recognised in the statement of financial position as a result of the MFS Reorganisation are comprised of the Company's investment in MFS Singapore, MFS Japan, MFS Luxembourg, and MIL U.K. As discussed in Note 3, investments in subsidiaries are accounted for at cost in accordance with AASB 127.
+In addition, the Company elected to measure the initial carrying amount of each of the aforementioned investments is subsidiaries equal to their estimated fair value as of the date of the MFS Reorganisation as determined using an allocated formula market value methodology described in Note 4.
 Refer to Note 6 for additional details regarding the amount of investments in subsidiaries recognised in the statement of financial position.